 The course is in English if there are one or more international students.
 Incoming students can contact student advisors at the School of Economics and Business (email@example.com) for admission to the course.

 Due to limited number (maximum 30) students can be enrolled in this course.
 You need to apply admission to this course within 23rd of January.
 You will be informed if you have admission some days before 1st of February - the official deadline for course registration in the spring parallel.
-Information about the selection process will be informed by course responsible in the beginning of BUS360 in January
+As the number of studenst is restricted to 30, admission will be based on achieved grade in BUS360.